 They live in burrows and natural shelters and are nocturnal.
 They can often be seen climbing trees and sometimes sleeping on the branches.

 They have warning markings on their heads, which are black with patches or yellow or white.
 They are fearless and aggressive, especially when provoked or threatened.
-They can also produce an offensive odour to deter predators.
+They can also produce an offensive odor to deter predators.

 Insects make up a large portion of their diet, including earthworms and beetles, although they will also eat fruit and small vertebrates.